 The Ritt Kellogg Mountain Center serves as a central meeting space where students and faculty can hold pre-trip meetings, sign out RKMP gear and bikes and includes a library of wilderness guides, natural history books, and area maps.

 The Rovensky Student Center is the hub of student life at Berkshire.
 The building includes Benson Commons dining hall, where students, faculty and staff gather three times a day to eat meals together, as well as Shawn's Place—a student lounge area with a ping pong table, foosball, and snack bar.
 The School's Music Center, post office, bookstore and laundry services are also found here.

 Additionally, there is an adjacent outdoor gathering space that features a large lawn, benches and a barbecue pit.

-The Soffer Athletic Center opened its doors in the fall of 2016 and is home to Berkshire's squash center, a facility that features 10 squash courts, training areas, locker rooms and meeting and office spaces.
-In addition, the 50,000 square-foot facility features two basketball and volleyball courts, a dance studio, a 25-foot climbing wall and a fully-equipped weight training area.
+The Soffer Athletic Center opened its doors in the fall of 2016 and is home to Berkshire's squash center, a dance studio, locker rooms and meeting and office spaces.
+In addition, the 50,000 square-foot facility features two basketball and volleyball courts, a 25-foot climbing wall and a fully-equipped strength and conditioning area.